rzrmayur/LoopTask_JSONImport_v1_by_Mayur/README.md

 # LoopTask_JSONImport_v1 by Mayur Panchal

 This script uses PHP to import events from a JSON file into MYSQL Server.
-LoopTask DataViewer v1 can later be used to embed it into a WordPress post afterwards.

 1) Import mytable.sql into the mysql database to create tables.
 Run the query.
 You can use wordpress database name.